lfernandez93/coffeMaker/README.md

 coffeMaker
 ==========

-a simple app that randomly selects a parter of my job to do the coffe.
+a simple app that randomly selects a partner of my job to do the coffe.